 The beneficial use of flexible TIFIA credit assistance to help toll roads get through early "ramp-up" periods is significant because the use of tolling to pay for new capacity has increased over the last decade.
 A study prepared for the FHWA reported that, "During the last 10 years, an average of 50 to 75 miles a year of new access-controlled expressways has been constructed as toll roads out of an overall average of the 150 to 175 miles of urban expressways opened annually.
 Toll roads, therefore, have been responsible for 30 to 40 percent of new 'high end' road mileage over the past decade."

 Contact: Duane Callender, TIFIA JPO, 202/366-9644, email@example.com

 No, you did not miss any issues. . .
 IFQ has been on a hiatus for over a year.
 FHWA will introduce a new look for the newsletter with the next issue, to continue to provide our readers with the latest on Federal transportation finance and program delivery.
-Keep your eyes on the IPD web site at http://www.fhwa.dot.gov/ipd/ for more information and future issues of the newsletter.
+Keep your eyes on the Center for Innovative Finance Support web site at https://www.fhwa.dot.gov/ipd/ for more information and future issues of the newsletter.

 Contributors to Volume 14, Number 1 of IFQ include:

 INNOVATIVE FINANCE QUARTERLY